Get the most out of a great class of bass baits

 If you’re going to drag the tube across the bottom, tie your line to the eye at a 60-degree angle.
 If you want to hop or jig the tube, tie your line to the eye at a 90-degree angle.

-High salt content makes a tube tastier to a bass; the longer a fish holds onto the bait, the greater your opportunity for a solid hookset.
+High salt content makes a tube tastier to a bass.
+The longer a fish holds onto the bait, the greater your opportunity for a solid hookset.
 Various manufacturers impregnate and/or lather their baits with proprietary liquids formulated to tempt a bass’ natural tendencies toward smell and taste.
 Spray scents can instantly increase or maintain a bait’s attraction.
 Also helpful are scented gels and sauces.
-The hollow cavity of most tubes makes an ideal scent chamber.
+The hollow cavity of these lures makes an ideal scent chamber.
 Squeezing a glob of gel inside is one option.
 Another involves dousing a small piece of sponge with your favorite liquid scent and placing it inside a hollow tube for gradual dispersion.

 In addition to smell and taste, sound plays a big role in fish attraction.
 Jigheads made with rattles are one way; rattling inserts are another.